 While the smell of spring is in the air, there is something else in the air today.
-Go ahead – take a good, long whiff and sniff - it's (National) Fragrance Day!
+So go ahead – take a good, long whiff and sniff - it's (National) Fragrance Day!
 While the origins of this sweet-smelling day are unknown, Fragrance Day is an annual “holiday” celebrated every year on March 21, one day after Proposal Day.

 There are good ones and bad ones and there are some in between.
 There are some that make you hungry and some that make you scream.
 The sense of smell is a delicate and complex one.
 Smell is the most powerful of all the senses.
 Whether it is used for mate selection, avoiding predators, finding and selecting food, romance and sexual function or enjoying lovely and not-so-lovely aromas, many creatures rely on their sense of smell for survival.